-10.1.5.
-A three stage approach was adopted to ensure sufficient involvement and consultation in the

-Stage 1: Informing and Engaging:

-A first draft was produced by officers of the Parties with the involvement of a range of professionals within both Parties.
-This draft was approved for consultation by the Parties

-Stage 2: Consultation

-A formal internal and external stakeholder consultation was held from December 17th 2014 to February 17th 2015.
+- 10.1.5 A three stage approach was adopted to ensure sufficient involvement and consultation in the development of this Scheme: - Stage 1: Informing and Engaging: Initial review was undertaken and revisions made by officers of the Parties with the involvement of a range of professionals within both Parties.
+This draft was approved for consultation by the Parties - Stage 2: Consultation A formal internal and external stakeholder consultation was held from the 18th of March to the 10th of April 2022.

-Stage 3: Response to the consultation
+• Stage 3: Response to the consultation

-A second draft guided by the consultation was produced by officers for approval by the Parties to submit to Scottish Government.
+The revised integration scheme was further developed by officers, guided by the consultation, and submitted for approval by the Parties to submit to Scottish Government

-Further details of the people and groups involved in the informing, engagement and consultation on the Midlothian Integration Scheme are set out in Annex 5.
+Further details of the people and groups involved in the informing, engagement and consultation on the Midlothian Integration Scheme are set out in Annex 4.

-11. Information Sharing and Data Handling
+11. Information Sharing & Data Handling

-- 11.1.
-There is an existing and long standing Pan Lothian and Borders General Information Sharing Protocol, to which Lothian Health Board, City of Edinburgh, East Lothian Council, Midlothian Council and West Lothian Council are all signatories.
-This is currently being reviewed by a sub group on behalf of the Pan Lothian Data Sharing Partnership for any minor modifications required to comply with the Public Bodies (Joint Working) (Integration Scheme) Regulations 2014.
-Final Protocol, following consultation, will be recommended for signature by Chief Executives of respective organisations, and the Chief Officers of the Integrated Joint Boards, once they have been appointed by the IJB, on behalf of the Data Sharing Partnership. - 11.2.
-The Pan Lothian and Borders General Information Sharing Protocol update will be agreed for 31 March 2015. - 11.3.
-Procedures for sharing information between the Council, the other local authorities within the NHS Lothian area, NHS Lothian, and, where applicable, the IJB will be drafted as Information Sharing Agreements and procedure documents.
-This will be undertaken by a sub group on behalf of the PAN Lothian Data Sharing Partnership, who will detail the more granular purposes, requirements, procedures and agreements for each of the IJBs and their respective delegated functions.
-This will also form the process for amending the Pan Lothian and Borders General Information Sharing Protocol. - 11.4.
-The Council and NHS Lothian will continue to be data controllers for their respective records (electronic and manual), and will detail arrangements for control and access.
-The IJB may require to be data controller for personal data if it is not held by either the delegating local authority or Health Board.

-- 11.5.
-Arrangements for third party organisations to have access to records will be jointly agreed by the Parties and the IJB prior to access. - 11.6.
-Procedures will be based on a single point of governance model.
-This allows data and resources to be shared, with governance standards, and their implementation, the separate responsibility of each partner.
-Shared dataset governance will be agreed by all contributing partners prior to access. - 11.7.
-Following consultation, Information Sharing Protocols and procedure documents will be recommended for signature by Chief Executives of respective organisations, and the Chief Officers of the IJBs. - 11.8.
-Once established, Agreements and Procedures will be reviewed bi-annually by the sub group of the PAN Lothian Data Sharing Partnership, or more frequently if required.
-This will follow the process described in 11.3. - 11.9.
-The Lothian Partnership Information Sharing Agreements and procedures will be agreed by the Parties before 31 March 2015.
+- 11.1 There is an existing and long standing Pan-Lothian and Borders General Information Sharing Protocol, to which NHS Lothian, City of Edinburgh Council, East Lothian Council, Midlothian Council, West Lothian Council, and Scottish Borders Council are all signatories, and had previous modifications to comply with the Integration Scheme Regulations.
+This Protocol will be subject to periodic review by a sub-group on behalf of the Pan Lothian Data Sharing Partnership, and any resulting update(s) agreed will form the Protocol in use to support this Scheme.
+Any updated final Protocol, following consultation, will be recommended for signature by Chief Executives of respective organisations, and the Chief Officers of the Integrated Joint Boards, on behalf of the Pan-Lothian Data Sharing Partnership. - 11.2 Procedures for sharing information between the Council, NHS Lothian, and the Integration Joint Board are available in Memorandum of Understanding document for the Sharing of information for the purposes of the integration of health and social care services.
+This Memorandum of Understanding will be subject to periodic review by a sub-group on behalf of the Pan Lothian Data Sharing Partnership to ensure that the detail, more granular purposes, requirements, procedures and agreements for each of the Lothian IJBs and the functions respectively delegated to them are kept up to date.
+This will also form the process for amending the Pan Lothian and Borders General Information Sharing Protocol. - 11.3 The Council and NHS Lothian will continue to be Data Controller for their respective records (electronic and manual), and will detail arrangements for control and access.
+The Integration Joint Board may require to be Data Controller for personal data if it is not held by either by the Council or NHS Lothian. - 11.4 Arrangements for Third party organisations access to records will be jointly agreed by both Parties and the IJB prior to access. - 11.5 Procedures will be based on a single point of governance model.
+This allows data and resources to be shared, with governance standards, and their implementation, being the separate responsibility of each organisation.
+Shared datasets governance will be agreed by all contributing partners prior to access. - 11.6 Following consultation, all periodically updated Information Sharing Protocols and procedure documents will be recommended for signature by the Chief Executives of respective organisations, and the Chief Officers of the Lothian IJBs. - 11.7 Agreements and procedures will be reviewed annually by the sub group of the Pan-Lothian Data Sharing Partnership, or more frequently if required.
+This will follow the process described in 11.2.